Cloudflare SSL/TLS Hardening: HTTPS, HSTS & TLS 1.3

 SSL/TLS → Edge Certificates → TLS 1.3 → On

-TLS 1.3 strips out legacy cipher suites, cuts the handshake from two round trips to one (zero on resumption), and mandates forward secrecy.
-Cloudflare will negotiate 1.3 when the client supports it and fall back to 1.2 when it doesn’t.
-Purely additive, no breakage.
+TLS 1.3 drops legacy cipher suites, cuts the handshake from two round trips to one (zero on resumption), and requires forward secrecy.
+Cloudflare will negotiate 1.3 when the client supports it and fall back to 1.2 when it doesn’t, so turning this on won’t break anything.

-There’s another reason this matters: TLS 1.3 is a hard prerequisite for post-quantum cryptography.
-Cloudflare already supports ML-KEM for key exchange, but it runs inside the TLS 1.3 handshake — there is no PQC path over TLS 1.2.
-If you want your domain to be quantum-ready, TLS 1.3 isn’t optional.
+TLS 1.3 is also a hard prerequisite for post-quantum cryptography, which is easy to miss.
+Cloudflare already supports ML-KEM for key exchange, but it runs inside the TLS 1.3 handshake.
+There is no PQC path over TLS 1.2.
+If you want your domain to be quantum-ready, TLS 1.3 has to be on.

 The four settings above are free.
-But if you run an SSLBoard scan after applying them, you’ll likely still see a mediocre Ciphers score.
-That’s because Cloudflare’s standard configuration negotiates CBC cipher suites that have no business being in a 2026 TLS stack:
+But if you run an SSLBoard scan after applying them, you’ll probably still see a mediocre Ciphers score.
+That’s because Cloudflare’s standard configuration still negotiates these CBC cipher suites:

 • TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA